 Chocolate chip cookies.
 Could there be a more perfect cookie in the world?
-And in my book, knowing how to bake them — and get a consistent outcome every time — is a basic life skill every bit as important as knowing how to properly iron a shirt.
+And in my book, knowing how to bake them — and get a consistent outcome every time — is a basic life skill.

-There are variations.
+There are chocolate chip cookie variations.
 Thin and crispy with loads of butterscotch flavor.
 Soft and cake-y, dotted with a few chocolate chips.
-Or my favorite, irresistibly chewy and chock-full of dark, gooey chocolate.
+Or a fan favorite: irresistibly chewy and chock-full of dark, gooey chocolate.

 For this tutorial, we’ll go with chewy chocolate chip cookies.
 But it will also include tips for creating different kinds of cookies (as mentioned above) and include troubleshooting advice as well.
 In no time at all you’ll be confidently playing around with your own recipe to make The Perfect Chocolate Chip Cookie.

 All chocolate chip cookie recipes call for the same 8-10 ingredients: butter, sugar (white and brown), eggs, vanilla (or another flavoring), flour, leavening (usually baking soda), salt and chocolate chips.
-At the bottom of the post, you’ll find the recipe I work with, but first, let’s talk about ingredients and processes that will help you make the perfect chocolate cookie.
+At the bottom of the post, you’ll find the perfect recipe to work with, but first, let’s talk about ingredients and processes that will help you make the perfect chocolate cookie.

-As I mentioned with my pie crust tutorial, butter = flavor.
+Butter = flavor.
 Shortening is fine for baking and the cookies will come out looking pretty, but they won’t taste as great.
 Shortening just can’t compare to straight-up butter.

 Using unsalted butter when baking means you can control the amount of salt in a recipe.
 But that’s just preference.